LukaB25/WildWonder/README.md

 - ***Images*** - Users can add and delete their own images to the existing posts to share their favourite images.
 - ***Contact section upgrade*** - Admin can change the information on the contact page without accessing the admin panel.
 Admin can view all of the messages and user requests inside the contact us page and control and reply to users directly from the site.
 - ***Messaging*** - Users can message the post author to start the direct conversation about common interests.

+## Security features
+- The project was secured using Django decorator login_required which is protecting the views to write and edit aricles and comments, users cannot bypass and type in a write/edit urls to make changes to the site content.
+The edit was additionally protected by creating a statement that checks if the user is the same as user that wrote the post or if the user is superuser before giving access to the edit a post page.
+- Regular users can't access the admin panel, only superusers are allowed the access to the admin panel.
+- The SECRET_KEY was accidentally published on github when I created the project but I used online SECURITY_KEY generator to generate the new key, which was changed, stored inside the env.py file and config vars on Heroku site.
+- DATABASE_URL and CLOUDINARY_URL were stored inside the env.py and config vars the whole time, after my database got corrupted and I ended up deleting the data, I created a new database url which has been changed inside both the env.py and the config vars on Heroku.

 ## Testing